 Sensitive species and their critical habitat can potentially warrant special protection from the negative impacts from fire or fire management activities such as smoke, heat, ground disturbance, fire retardants, etc. Potential impacts on sensitive species will be analyzed and mitigation measures specified for wildfires managed with resource objectives and prescribed burns.
-Location maps and habitat information will be maintained in the Resources Management Office and on-site surveys will be conducted for un-surveyed areas or when impacts seem likely.
+Location maps and habitat information will be maintained in the Resources Management Office.
+When impacts from management actions seem likely, on-site surveys will be conducted in areas that may have not been previously surveyed.

 Special protection measures for sensitive species may be appropriate in accordance with the management goal of preserving natural biological diversity.
-Special protection may be warranted if sensitive species have declined due to human impacts on critical habitat or individual populations.
+Special protection may be warranted if sensitive species have declined due to human impacts on critical habitat.
 Impact analysis for sensitive species must include information about the beneficial as well as detrimental effects of burning.